smsong/neumovelab.github.io/join/northeastern.md

 If you have more than one semester remaining until graduation after mastering the materials, you will be invited to become a NeuMover!
 You will have the opportunity to collaborate on existing projects or develop your own innovative ideas.

-**Commitment**: Minimum of 4 hours/week during the study phase and 10 hours/week during the research phase.
+Commitment:
+- Study phase: 4 hours/week or more
+- Research phase: 10 hours/week or more

 &nbsp;